CyberFlameGO/svnpython/Doc/library/sys.rst

    that is deeper than the call stack, :exc:`ValueError` is raised.
 The default for *depth* is zero, returning the frame at the top of the call stack.

    This function should be used for internal and specialized purposes only.
-It is not guaranteed to exist in all implementations of Python.

 .. function:: getprofile()